 - A Primary Cardiologist who is a specialist in Dysautonomia and coordinates the majority of my care.
 We've been together since 2007.

-- A Senior Neurologist who is a specialist in neuromuscular neurology and electromyography.
+- A Primary Neurologist who is a specialist in neuromuscular neurology and electromyography

 - A Gastroenterologist with knowledge of autonomic conditions.